fraktalio/fmodel-ts/README.md

 It is reacting on Action Results of type `AR` and produces new actions `A` based on them.

-Saga manager is using/delegating a `Saga` to react on Action Results of type `AR` and produce new actions `A` which are going to be published via `ActionPublisher.publish` suspending function.
+Saga manager is using/delegating a `Saga` to react on Action Results of type `AR` and produce new actions `A` which are going to be published via `ActionPublisher.publish` function.

 ## Credits